Grifone75/kambi_api/readme.md

 in the main directory

-note: additional testing has been performed using Postman.
+note: additional testing has been performed using **Postman**.

 ## Deployment

-The app requires python 3.7+ and is deployed under a GIT repository at the following address:
+The app requires **python 3.7+** and is deployed under a GIT repository at the following address:

 https://github.com/Grifone75/kambi_api